 Domestic quality equipment or DIY modifications to existing play equipment is often found in play areas and open space within housing estates.
-Estate managers and playground inspectors may see it as evidence of community involvement but are also keenly aware of their Health and Safety responsibilities.
+Estate managers and playground inspectors may wish to value this community involvement but are also keenly aware of their Health and Safety responsibilities.

 Sometimes the "modifications" are old ropes, pieces of furniture with sharp edges or other items which have been discarded.
-At other times the equipment will be of domestic quality only which may not be robust enough for a busy playground.
+At other times the equipment will be of domestic quality only which is not robust enough for a busy playground.